Help For Ovarian Cysts

 In the case of simple cysts the usual medical approach is to wait and see.
 In many cases the cysts resolve themselves.
 Oral contraceptives are often prescribed because they inhibit ovulation and suppress production of the body’s own hormones.
 This is not a long term solution and I do not recommend this option.
 It is much more effective and safe to balance the hormones with the use of natural progesterone cream.
 If cysts are very large and causing discomfort, surgery may be required to remove them.

 Most ovarian cysts will dissolve in time, with appropriate diet changes.
 It is vitally important for women with ovarian cysts to avoid all dairy products.
 Dairy products worsen cysts present anywhere in the body.
-A healthy diet should help to resolve cysts.
-Margarine and processed vegetable oil must be avoided.
+Margarine and omega 6-rich vegetable oil must be avoided.
 Iodine deficiency increases the risk of cysts in the ovaries, breasts and thyroid gland.
 Many women are iodine deficient.
 Vitamin D deficiency increases the risk of hormone imbalance and ovulation disorders.
 These two nutrients are combined in Thyroid Health capsules.
 Women with thyroid dysfunction are at increased risk of ovarian cysts.
-Treating the thyroid problem with nutritional medicine usually resolves ovarian cysts as well.
+Treating the thyroid problem with nutritional medicine often resolves ovarian cysts as well.

-Cysts caused by endometriosis are more challenging to treat, as are the cysts of polycystic ovarian syndrome.
-There is detailed information about their treatment in my book Infertility: The Hidden Causes.
-How to Overcome them Naturally.
-However, if you suspect you may have ovarian cysts, please see your doctor for an accurate diagnosis.
+Cysts caused by endometriosis are more challenging to treat, as are the cysts of polycystic ovarian syndrome (PCOS).
+With PCOS, insulin resistance is a common underlying driver.
+A low carbohydrate diet and supplemental berberine are very helpful.
+If you suspect you may have ovarian cysts, please see your doctor for an accurate diagnosis.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.